jeffreysorgen/golf-club-sensors/implementation.md

 ```

-#
-### Sections of this page:
-- First part is assembling the device on the stick. (done)
-- Second part is the Arduino IDE. (code is pasted here)
-- Third, make the monitor show "Ready" state. (done)
-#

-#
 ## Conclusion:
 This section was about setting up the Accelerometer, physically and with the IDE, so that it performs as expected.
 The goal was to basically create on/off states, accomplished here by using a threshold for the Ready and Resting states.

-### This phase is DONE when I can show the expected results:
-- When the golf club is in its bag, then little energy is spent because `delay()` is being used until it senses that it's in the Ready state
-- While the golf club in the Ready position, all the readings are streaming through (acc readings for now)
+### Possible exception to this configuration
-- Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
-  - While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.
+Swinging the club around won't put it into that Resting state unless it registers that particular state of inertia below _-0.85_.
+While there may be a risk of hitting that threshold while the club is in play, some cursory testing shows that it's possible the risk is low and `(y<-0.85)` doesn't happen or it doesn't hit the delay for some reason.

 # [NEXT STEPS -->](activity.md)
 ### Implementing BLE